maxkub/challengeMDI343/README.md

 The missing data are filled with the median value for each feature.
 This is done separately for each subset.

-## The tested algorithms
+### The tested algorithms

-- **decision trees:** poor results, I used it essentially to try to find important variables in the decision, to create new features.
+- **Decision trees:** poor results, I used it essentially to try to find important variables in the decision, to create new features.
-- **logistic regression:** very poor results...
+- **Logistic regression:** very poor results...
-- **random forest:** that gave results with a ROC_auc_score around 0.69.
+- **Random forest:** that gave results with a ROC_auc_score around 0.69.
 It was my first benchmark model, with the preprocessings described above.
-- **multilayer perceptron** with tensorflow.
+- **Multilayer perceptron** with tensorflow.
 The code I have written to use this library is given in the module data_science.
 It did not give better results than random forest, but I did not try it with one-hot-encoder for the categorical variables...
 - **Xgboost:** that was my second benchmark model, although with poorly optimized hyperparameters, with the same preprocessings as above.
-- **hyperopt** + Xgboost.
+- **Hyperopt** + Xgboost.

-## Steps that improved the score
+### Steps that improved the score

 #### Simplifying the preprocessings and the model